zelle7/replay-react-serverlog/README.md

 This App is a simple showcase for a replay function with react and redux.
 The server components can be easily build with other server technologies.
 This project uses spring boot and a hsqldb as storage (but you could also make a php app or whatever you want)

+## Dev

+    npm run start //this will start the dev server with hot reloading

+    mvn spring-boot:run //start the api server

 ## Build
 ### Build js
 Build and set the correct urls with.